 - Put fish in Zip-loc bag or plastic container with a snap-tight lid, arranging it in a single layer.

 - Pour marinade over and marinate in refrigerator for about 2 hours.
 Turn it over a few times if you’re home.
-Don’t marinate it too much longer than this or the marinade will start to “cook” the fish.
+Don’t marinate it much longer than this or the marinade will start to “cook” the fish.

 - Oil the grill grates generously with oil poured on to a paper towel, or use a non-stick spray made for the grill.
 Then turn grill on to high and preheat.

 - Turn the grill to medium-high when you are ready to put the fish on (or for a charcoal grill, you can only hold your hand there for a few seconds when it’s hot enough to cook fish.)